 Once we know where we’re going, we need to figure out the best way to get there.
 By developing product and content strategies, I begin to frame out the shape of the project.
 I build personas of target users and identify their core needs and user journeys to map out how to effectively meet their needs in ways where competitors have failed.
 I identify the metrics and standards by which to validate success at each step of the process.

-This is where I like to brain-storm—take what we learned from the previous stages in our process and begin mapping out potential solutions.
+This is where we really start to brain-storm—take what we learned from the previous stages in our process and begin mapping out potential solutions and opportunities.
 Whether I am sketching out experience flow diagrams on a white board or arranging feature set priorities on post-it notes, I like to start at a low-fidelity to let the best ideas emerge freely before building up in complexity and fidelity.

 Now that we have a well-packaged, cohesive design, it’s crucial to validate our assumptions and design decisions through testing.
-There are a variety of approaches to validating a design either qualitatively or quantitatively, and often I use a mixture of both to measure usability, engagement, and effectiveness.
-It’s great to build an interactive prototype (and I have in many cases), but you can still gain a lot of insight from “low-tech” testing—even with paper prototypes!
+There are a variety of approaches to validating a design either qualitatively or quantitatively, and often I use a mixture of both to measure usability, emotional response, and design effectiveness.
+It’s great to build an interactive prototype as the designs evolve, but you can still gain a lot of insight from “low-tech” testing, especially early in the design process.
 Problem-solving is all about working around and over obstacles to create unique, compelling solutions!